Product Change to Best Marriott Card : The Ritz-Carlton Card

 Bottom Line

 If you are bummed that you can’t stay at your favorite Marriott luxury hotel with your free night certificates anymore, you might want to consider a product change to the Ritz-Carlton card.
-I eat at a Priority Pass restaurant at least three times a year with a companion, which saves me $168.
 My hotel stay is worth at least $700.
 Add in the $300 travel credit and I have $1168 value on this card.
 Heck yes, I’ll pay $450 for it!
 And did I mention that it has excellent travel protection too?

 White speedboat in front of an island